UsernameTaken420/veritasVeniat/content/posts/shioctf.md

 card_data = card_data.replace('%','')
 ```

-Changing angles a bit, there is really no verification at all done on the sent `userid`, the search just picks up the files that start with the given `userid`, therefore we can just send a shorter one until we get all of the submitted cards.
+At first, I consider trying to find a way to sidestep those safeguards but quickly realize it's getting me nowhere.
+Changing angles a bit and going back to look at the flask code, there is really no verification at all done on the sent `userid`, the search just picks up the files that start with the given `userid`, meaning we can just send a shorter one like `a` and so on until we get all of the submitted cards.
-Doing so, we find the flag to be `shioCTF{UTF7_1s_u5efu1_enc0d1ng}`
+Doing so, we find the flag to be `shioCTF{UTF7_1s_u5efu1_enc0d1ng}` and finish the Web portion of the CTF.

 ### Analysis
 From the flag text, I'm assuming the expectation was to `UTF7` encode the message in order to get around the replacements for `&` and `%` symbols and attempt an XML External Entity Injection.
 I'd like to come back to this and try the "correct" solution.